cni-iisc/workplace-readiness/server_code/README_WRC.md

 The software tool is comprised of two parts:

-1. The static website (including the client-side javascript code) in `web_files` directory: these files, served by a webserver, take care of rendering the questionnaire, user input validation, and readiness score calculation.
+1. the static website (including the client-side javascript code) that takes care of rendering the questionnaire, user input validation, and readiness score calculation.
+The files for these are kept in the top-level directory of this repository.
 The tool can work stand-alone without the server-side component (although with limited functionality).
-2. The server-side code in `server_code` directory: example python WSGI code to implement the REST API for storing the submitted inputs in a database and retrieving a specific user submission based on a unique session key.
+2. the server-side code that implements the REST API for storing the submitted inputs in a database and retrieving a specific user submission based on a unique session key.

 ### Instructions for hosting the Readiness Indicator